Divided Mitrovica calm but wary after bloody Banjska incident

 North Mitrovica is considerably more subdued than the southern part of the city, which is full of chatter and shouts, noisy construction sites and cars clogging the streets and rolling up onto the pavements.

-Serbian, not Albanian, is the language spoken and used for the signs on the shops — fashion boutiques, stationers and everything-for-€1 shops — along the main pedestrianised street.
+In the north, Serbian, not Albanian, is the language spoken and used for the signs on the shops — fashion boutiques, stationers and everything-for-€1 shops — along the main pedestrianised street.
 MTS, the Serbian mobile telecoms company that recently won a dispute with the Kosovan authorities over its presence in the country, has a big office by the riverside.

 Aside from that, in many ways the north of Mitrovica is not so different from the south.
 There are the kids clattering about on their tricycles, waiters delivering pizza and beer to outdoor diners, the same skinny stray dogs flopped on the pavement.